keptn/lifecycle-toolkit/examples/sample-app/README.md

 # Sample Application

-This demonstration is based on the [Observability Example](../observability) and should do the following:
+This example should demonstrate the capabilities of the lifecycle toolkit as illustrated here:

 ![img.png](assets/big-picture.png)